mini-kep/intro/testing_guidelines/README.md

 These guidelines cover unit tests (being) developped at various parts of ```mini-kep``` project.

-We do not have functional (eg selenium) or load tests, which may have slightly different logic.
+Here we do not describe functional (eg selenium) or load tests, which may have slightly different logic.

 Introduction
 ------------